How to Update EdgeTX Radio Firmware – Step by Step Tutorial

 Edgetx Flash 16 Customize Widgets Home Screen

-Setup the two knobs (rotary switches) to adjust backlight level and volume which is very handy.
-You can do this in Global Functions (radio settings).
+You can also set up the two knobs, or rotary switches, to adjust backlight level and volume, which is very handy.
+You can do this in Global Functions under radio settings.

 Edgetx Flash 12 Rotary Switch Knob Change Volume Brightness